12.01.23

 WORLD AIDS DAY

 Established in 1988, World AIDS Day, December 1, was the first global health day and honors the memory of those who've died from HIV.
-It's an opportunity for people worldwide to unit in the fight against HIV, to show support for people living with HIV and to commermorate those who have died from an AIDS-related illness.
+It's an opportunity for people worldwide to unite in the fight against HIV, to show support for people living with HIV and to commermorate those who have died from an AIDS-related illness.

 Over 1.2 million people are living with HIV in the United States.
 Globally, there are an estimated 38 million people who have the virus.
 Despite the virus only being identified in 1984, more than 35 million people have died of HIV or AIDS related illnesses, making it one of the most destructive pandemics in history.